 I bought tickets to the Candlelight Concert as a birthday surprise for my husband, and we ended up seeing the Queen tribute show.
 It was so good—I enjoyed it even more than the traditional orchestra performances I’ve attended recently.
 Maybe it was the music (Queen hits differently), or maybe it was the warm candlelit glow that made the whole space feel intimate and alive, but I couldn’t stop smiling the entire night.

-Pro Tip: Arrive early to sit close to the front, or look for unfilled seats near the outside wall, closer to the front.
+Pro Tip: Arrive early to sit near the front, or look for unfilled seats closer to the outside wall, which are often closer to the front.

 P.za Federico di Svevia, 21, 95121 Catania CT, Italy